webrtc-security/webrtc-security.github.io/index.md

 <h2 id="6.">6.
 Secure design practices</h2>

 WebRTC is built to be secure.
-However more than just bindly relying on the underlying technology, it is a good idea to consciously code with security in mind.
+However more than just blindly relying on the underlying technology, it is a good idea to consciously code with security in mind.
 This section will discuss coding practices that may be followed to ensure greater security over a vanilla WebRTC implementation.
-In particular, these practices could be applicable to organisations which expect to handle senstive information, eg. banking institutions, healthcare institutions or confidential corporate information.
+In particular, these practices could be applicable to organisations which expect to handle sensitive information, e.g. banking institutions, healthcare institutions or confidential corporate information.

 **Secure Signalling**

 As mentioned previously, WebRTC does not impose any constraints on the signalling process, rather leaving the developer to decide upon their own preferred method.
 Although this allows for a degree of flexibility that can have the WebRTC implementation tailored to the needs of the application, there can be risks associated with certain signalling protocols.

 It is advisable to implement a signalling protocol that provides additional security, such as encryption of signalling traffic.
-By default a signalling process may not incorporate any encryption, which can leave the contents of all exchanged signalling messages open to eavesdropping.
+By default, a signalling process may not incorporate any encryption, which can leave the contents of all exchanged signalling messages open to eavesdropping.
 Applications with a focus upon security/confidentiality should therefore ensure that their signalling layer is implemented over a secure protocol such as SIPS, OpenSIP, HTTPS or WSS.

 **Authentication and peer monitoring**

 A basic WebRTC app requires only a user's ID in order to perform a call, with no authentication performed from the view point of the service itself.
 It may be desirable to require pre-registration or authentication before any user can participate in a call.
 Unauthenticated entities should then be kept away from session’s reach, restricting accessibility to untrusted parties.

 Since the media connections are P2P, the media contents (audio and video channels) are transmitted between peers directly in full duplex.
 Thus as the signalling server maintains the number of peers in communication, it could be consistently monitored for addition of suspicious peers in a call session.
-If the number of peers actually present on signalling server is more that the number of peers interacting on WebRTC page then it could mean that someone is eavesdropping secretly and should be terminated from session access by force.
+If the number of peers actually present on signalling server is more that the number of peers interacting on WebRTC page, then it could mean that someone is eavesdropping secretly and should be terminated from session access by force.

 **Permission Requests**

 It is a noted behaviour that often users will agree to permission requests or similar dialogs without consciously reading the message.
 This poses the risk of granting a web application with permissions which were not actually intended by the user.

-Although this behaviour itself can not be easily dealt with, one solution could be to clearly detail on the page what permissions the application will ask for.
+Although this behaviour itself cannot be easily dealt with, one solution could be to clearly detail on the page what permissions the application will ask for.
 Such an application places a user's privacy at the forefront.

 **Man-In-The-Middle**

-In the eventuality that a malicious party succeeds in setting up a MitM attack, there is typically not an easy solution to discover or fight against it.
+In the eventuality that a malicious party succeeds in setting up a MiTM attack, there is typically not an easy solution to discover or fight against it.
 This is because the attack has no warning, and communication is allowed to proceed as normal.
 If one is not expecting such an attack, the attack will likely continue unnoticed.

 However, by monitoring the media path regularly for no suspicious relays, we can take one small step towards mitigating against MiTM attacks.
 This should be coupled with encrypted signalling, as mentioned above.